jubrealguy/Jubrealguy/README.md

 I am a programmer  skilled in JavaScript and Python, I do frontend jobs as I am vast with advanced HTML, advanced CSS, JavaScript and the REACT library.
-I am currently on a software engineering programme with ALX.
+I am ALX/Holberton certified.

 I am available for any frontend projects, also python and C projects.
 I am also willing to collaborate with young and seasoned programmers on technical projects